 My father retired from the military a week after I graduated from high school and moved the family from Idaho to Georgia.
 Once we got there, my parents realised that I could not get in-state tuition and they wanted me to go to college in the same city in which they lived.
 My only option was technical school for an affordable education.
 From there I was able to transfer to a university to finish my bachelor’s degree.
 A career in computers was then the only option which really appealed.
 I do not regret choosing computer science.
 This has been the singular best decision I have ever made in planning my own future.
 Truly, from my perspective, it was divine intervention leading to a path of inspiration, fun, and expansion.

-Gender diversity, no matter the gender that requires representation, has a long history of positive impact to the workplace.
 Women being represented in roles helps an organisation have a better perspective for employee concerns.
 It improves communication, widens the talent pool, increases retention and drives revenue growth.
 Seeing women in leadership roles, like Kumsal Bayazit as the CEO of Elsevier, is motivational when you work in a sea of leaders that are mostly male, which can be the case sometimes in technology.

 From when I started in 2005 to where we are today, the improvements have been some that I couldn’t have imagined then.
 Continuing to make our culture inside the company reflect realities outside the company can only keep us moving forward.